MicrosoftDocs/fabric-docs/docs/data-factory/notebook-activity.md

 ## Add a notebook activity to a pipeline with UI

-To use a Notebook activity for in a pipeline, complete the following steps:
+To use a Notebook activity in a pipeline, complete the following steps:

 ### General settings